letiendat24/classify_student/README.md

 1. Caculate the distance from new data poinnt(data needed classficated) to the data points in X_train
 2. Sort these distances in ascending order(from small to large)
 3. Get K nearest data point(s)
 4. Count the number of times the corresponding labels appear that first gap.
 Choose the label that appears more often (uniform).
-With major voting in KNN we can calculate the weights of the points which are nearest then chose point which has the largest weight.
+With major voting in KNN we can calculate the weights of the points which are nearest then choose point which has the largest weight.
 ### 3.1.
-How to calculate the distancedistance
+How to calculate the distance
 ![distance](distance.png)
 ##### Formula:
 ![for](dis_fo.jpg)